TommasoBarberis/Genomic-and-transcriptomic-evolution-of-D.-Suzukii/README.md

 ```
 5. Visualisation of Fst on chromosomes:

-We write a function in R to visualize the Fst on a choosen chromosome.
+We write a function in R to visualize the Fst on a chosen chromosome.
 You find it on the github repo:
 ```
  scripts/VisualisationFst.R